 Each academic year, there are

 - 3 Dinner Dialogues for each community (see above) and

 - 1 Dinner Dialogue for all to meet as a complete community.

 Each dinner is a 2 hour commitment.

 The Center for Faith and Learning will provide structure and oversight for a variety of mentor-scholar interactions.
-At a minimum, five meetings are planned for each year.

 - Students and faculty will be encouraged to participate in other relevant campus programs as opportunities are identified.